mikehole/internet-of-esp-things/README.md

 ##MCU Master Libraries##

 ###Python###
-Looking for contributors are you willing to help by building this application?
+Looking for contributors are you willing to help by building this library?

 ###C# ###
-Looking for contributors are you willing to help by building this application?
+Looking for contributors are you willing to help by building this library?

 ##Applications##